Two Factor Authentication (WhatsApp)

 receiver Yes

-Determines the destination phone number for your authentication template and verification code.
+Determines the destination phone number for your authentication message template and verification code.

 Numbers are specified in E.164 format → (‘+’ and a country code).